BrianSipple/savvy/README.md

 The _Savvy_ approach to CSS favors:

-- Responsive design: Lightweight styles that assume small-screen (i.e.: mobile) interfaces as their default.

 - Expressivity: Classes that communicate visual styling.

-- Reusability & Maintenance: A common (i.e.: composition-based) approach for styling basic _and_ more sophisticated components.
+- Separation of Concerns: Clearly defined ["namespace" prefixes](./doc/architecture/namespaces.md) to indicate the kind of effect a class is trying to have.

 - Utility: Focused classes that keep CSS [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

+- Reusability & Maintenance: A common (i.e.: composition-based) approach for styling basic _and_ more-sophisticated components.

+- Responsive design: Lightweight styles that assume small-screen (i.e.: mobile) interfaces as their default.

 - Learnability: Designing systems that are easy for developers and designers to learn and use.